What You Need to Know: NBA Strike Vote

-Your NBA bargaining committee and the HSA Board of Directors have determined that an official strike vote will be taken soon.
+Your NBA bargaining committee and the HSA Board of Directors have determined that an official strike vote will be taken on May 8 -11.
 All members belonging to the Nurses' Bargaining Association will be eligible to participate in the vote, which will be held online.

-Despite other public sector bargaining associations securing an “enhanced wage mandate” — additional funding earmarked to address outstanding monetary issues — the employer has refused to offer nurses the full monetary package that has been provided to other unions.
+Despite other public sector bargaining associations securing an “enhanced wage mandate” — additional funding earmarked to address outstanding monetary issues — the employer has not confirmed that nurses will receive the full monetary package that has been provided to other unions.
 Specifically, while other public sector unions have been offered significant funds to address monetary issues, we have been offered 3% per year over 4 years for benefits, wages, premiums and all other monetary items combined.

 Maintaining and improving benefits was the top priority identified by NBA members going into bargaining.
 The employer has refused to discuss benefits at the table, instead driving the issue before Arbitrator Vince Ready.
 As a result of the arbitration decision, which was reached with no discussion at the bargaining table, benefits will be changing for the worse effective January 1, 2027.
 This is a step backward for nurses who rely on these supports to stay healthy on the job.